-In states where recreational pot is permitted, you can walk into a dispensary and buy up to an ounce in most cases.
+In states where recreational marijuana is permitted, you can walk into a dispensary and buy up to an ounce in most cases.

-As it transpires, there are several reasons why it is still beneficial to invest in a medical marijuana card in an adult-use state.
-For a start, you save money, but there are plenty of other bonuses too.
+There are several reasons why it is beneficial to invest in a medical marijuana card in an adult-use state.
+For a start, you save money, but there are plenty of other bonuses, too.
 We check them all out in this article.

-In contrast, MMJ cardholders don’t pay the ‘sales and use’ tax on weed purchased from a medical marijuana retailer.
+In contrast, MMJ cardholders don’t pay the ‘sales and use’ tax on pot purchased from a medical marijuana retailer.
 This also applies to purchases of cannabis concentrate, edibles, and topical products.

-To avoid paying this particular tax on weed, present your Medical Marijuana Identification Card (MMIC).
+To avoid paying this particular tax on cannabis, present your Medical Marijuana Identification Card (MMIC).
 Otherwise, you have to pay at least 7.25% extra, and usually more.

 Golden State Tax Confusion